'Like a bomb went off': Irma survivors describe horror in Caribbean

 "It's just heart-wrenching, because it was truly the only way that they knew their family members were still alive," she said.

-Meanwhile, on St. Thomas in the U.S. Virgin Islands, survivors were also working to pick up the pieces.
+Nearly a week after the storm, survivors were still only starting to pick up the pieces.

-Laura Dixon Strickling, 36, said she rode out the storm in the basement apartment of her house near Hull Bay with her husband, her best friend and her husband, and the couples' 1-year-old children.
+Laura Dixon Strickling, 36, said she rode out Irma in the basement apartment of her house near Hull Bay in St. Thomas with her husband, her best friend and her husband, and the couples' 1-year-old children.

 She said the group barricaded themselves in a bedroom.
-Then, with the mattress pressed up against the door, the cement house began to shake.
+Then, with the mattress pressed up against the door, the cement dwelling began to shake.

 The house did not sustain heavy damage, she said, but when she emerged after the storm, the island was unrecognizable.

-Note: CORRECTION (Sept.
-13, 2017, 9:00 a.m.): An earlier version of this article incorrectly described Belize.
-It is a coastal country in Central America, not an island.